 Below are all the stories in Shareable's anthology, Share or Die: Voices of the Get Lost Generation in the Age of Crisis (reasonably priced paperback available here).
-Our anthology is two years in the making with most of the stories commissioned by Shareable specifically for the book.
-The stories are largely by young adults to help young adults gain perspective on their situation in today's world and find paths out of economic precarity.
+Our anthology is two years in the making with most of the stories commissioned specifically for the book.
+The stories are largely by young adults to help young adults gain perspective on and find paths out of economic precarity.

 We were fortunate to have worked with New Society, a forward-thinking publisher who is offering multiple versions of the book, including the below free version where all articles are available under a Creative Commons license (if you repost a story, just attribute Shareable and link back to the original version).
-This is not only aligned with the book's message, but it's also smart.
-Sharing will result in more social impact and book sales.
+Sharing the book is not only aligned with it's message, but it'll generate more social impact and sales.
 I hope you enjoy Share or Die.
 And please share this book!